Rural programs addressing diabetes should share program results, such as outcomes, successes, and lessons

 Local Health Department Use of Twitter to Disseminate

-Discusses how local health departments are successfully using social media as a way to educate and inform their community about diabetes.
+Discusses how local health departments are successfully using social media as a way to educate and inform their

 Author(s): Harris, J.K., Mueller, N.L., Snider, D., & Haire-Joshu, D.